socs-kul/socs-kul.github.io/_tutorials/compiling-c.md

 Thus, to compile C programs, we need to install a set of tools (a compiler) that allows us to transform the C code to assembly.
 The C code is often referred to as the *source* code.

 Below, we will show you some options of how to work with C from the browser, from Windows, from Linux, and from Mac.
 For the first few sessions, compiling the C programs in the browser may be sufficient for you, but later we will rely on you having access to a compiler.
-This is because compiling in the browser does not work with bigger projects which we will encounter in later exercise sessions.
+This is because compiling in the browser does not work with bigger projects, which we will encounter in later exercise sessions.

 ## A simple test program